 wmic useraccount list full

-3. As soon as you execute the command, the PowerShell or Command Prompt window will list full user account details of all users on your system.
+As soon as you execute the command, the console window will list full user account details of all users on your system.
+This includes hidden accounts like Administrator, WDAGUtilityAccount, and Guest.

 What are all those properties in the details list?

-- 256: Local user accounts who have their primary account on another Domain.
-As such, these accounts will have access to this domain only, not to any other domain.
+- 256: Local user accounts whose primary account is on a different Domain.
+As a result, these accounts will only have access to this domain and nothing else.

-- 2048: System domain account that also trusts other domains.
+- 2048: Account for the system domain that also trusts other domains.

-- 4096: System account that is a member of this domain.
+- 4096: A system account that is also a member this domain.

-- 8192: This is a system backup domain controller account that is also a member of this domain.
+- 8192: This is a domain controller backup account that is also a member of this domain.

-Lockout: Tells you whether the account is locked out or not.
-Generally, the account is locked out by the administrator or by entering the wrong password several times.
+Lockout: Indicates whether or not the account is locked out.
+In most cases, the account is locked out by the administrator or by repeatedly entering the wrong password.

-SID: This is the Security Identifier (SID) of this account.
-Each account has a unique SID string.
+SID: This is the account’s Security Identifier (SID).
+Each account has its own SID string.

 - 1 = User